mtrevisan/Boxon/README.md

 <a name="changelog-3.1.1"></a>
 ### version 3.1.1 - 20240229

-- Fixed an error if annotating with `@Skip` as the last annotation of the POJO.
+- Fixed an error if annotating with `@Skip` as the last annotation of the DTO.

 <a name="changelog-3.1.0"></a>
 ### version 3.1.0 - 20240228